Updated: Dec 1, 2022

 A Quick Guide To Age Discrimination In California Workplace

-In the workplace, older people usually bring more experience, expertise, and competency.
+Older people usually bring more experience, expertise, and competency to the workplace.
 However, some firms discriminate against older job searchers and employees based on their age.

 Any action by an employer that exploits your physical age or years of experience against you is considered age discrimination.
 This can happen when you're seeking a job or when you're already working.
 This is unlawful in most circumstances.
 However, there are a few exceptions that we'll go through later.

-A Los Angeles Employment Lawyer could assist you if you were fired or demoted because of your age.
+A Los Angeles Age Discrimination Lawyer could assist you if you were fired or demoted because of your age.
 Both California law and the federal Age Discrimination in Employment Act make most forms of age discrimination illegal (ADEA).

 Because age discrimination is difficult to show directly, courts frequently rely on circumstantial evidence to find it by examining all of the facts and comparing what occurred to you with what happened to younger workers.